State Of Play

-To that end, due to current trends and because the game’s partitioned world design and engine design gives us the choice, the decision has been made to release two platform dependent versions of the game.
+To that end, due to current trends and because the game’s partitioned world design and engine design gives us the choice, the decision has been made to deploy two platform dependent versions of the game.
 This is similar to what was done for the All Aspect games which we did several years back.
 They supported both session and persistent server (with publicly distributed server files) modes.

 1) A session based mode.
 This supports up to 64 (user config) clients (local or remote) depending on server capabilities.
 If you watched my last live stream, then you have an idea of how this works.

 As with our previous multiplayer games, anyone will be able to host and play a game.
 The current server UI will add support for standard or ranked servers using our pre-existing SteamWorks backend with our PlayFab integration.

-As this will be using any capable PC or a remote bare-metal server (which we currently use ourselves) or cloud (Google, Azure, Amazon), you can setup your own (local or remote) server or rent (remote) one.
+As this will be using any capable local PC, remote bare-metal server (which we currently use ourselves) or cloud (Google, Azure, Amazon), you can setup your own (local or remote) server or rent one.
 You know, traditional hard-core PC master race type stuff.

 This deployment also ensures that as long as there are people playing, there will always be servers to choose from; even if/when support for the game ends at some point in the future.

 2) A persistent server mode.
-With support for up to 3328 clients across a cluster of servers, this is the persistent (as in MMO hyrbid) version which we were stress testing with you guys and which is based on our WSG multiplayer architecture.
+With support for up to 3328 clients across a cluster of servers, this is the persistent (as in MMO hybrid) version which we were stress testing with you guys and which is based on our Wide Span Global architecture.

-Aside from the persistent nature of the world, as well as the server config support for more clients, no match-making or ranking, and support for only the Hostile Intent or the new (!)
-Planetfall World Event, all game play elements and features remain the same.
+Aside from the persistent nature of the world, as well as the server config support for more clients, all game play elements and features remain the same.